-In March 2017, the Governmental Accounting Standards Board issued GASB Statement No. 85, Omnibus 2017, which addresses practice issues that have been identified during implementation and application of certain GASB Statements.
-The Statement addresses a variety of topics including issues related to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pension and other postemployment benefits [OPEB]).
+In March 2017, the GASB issued Statement No. 85, Omnibus 2017, which addresses practice issues that have been identified during implementation and application of certain GASB statements.
+The statement addresses a variety of topics including issues related to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pension and other postemployment benefits (OPEB)).
 The City is currently evaluating the impact this standard will have on the financial statements when adopted.
 The provisions of this statement are effective for the City's financial statements for the 2017-2018 fiscal year.

-In May 2017, the Governmental Accounting Standards Board issued GASB Statement No. 86, Certain Debt Extinguishment Issues, which improves consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources-resources other than the proceeds of refunding debt-are placed in an irrevocable trust for the sole purpose of extinguishing debt.
-This Statement also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to financial statements for debt that is defeased in substance.
-The City is currently evaluating the impact this statement are effective for the City's financial statements for the or 2017-2018 fiscal year.
+In May 2017, the GASB issued Statement No. 86, Certain Debt Extinguishment Issues, which improves consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources other than the proceeds of refunding debt are placed in an irrevocable trust for the sole purpose of extinguishing debt.
+This statement also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to financial statements for debt that is defeased in substance.
+The City is currently evaluating the impact this standard will have on the financial statements when adopted.
+The provisions of this statement are effective for the City's financial statements for the 2017-2018 fiscal year.

-In June 2017, the Governmental Accounting Standards Board issued GASB Statement No. 87, Leases, which improves accounting and financial reporting for leases by governments.
-This Statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+In June 2017, the GASB issued Statement No. 87, Leases, which improves accounting and financial reporting for leases by governments.
+This statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
 The City is currently evaluating the impact this standard will have on the financial statements when adopted.
 The provisions of this statement are effective for the City's financial statements for the 2020-2021 fiscal year.